angela1C/Applied-Databases-Project-2020/ADBP/project_mongo/MongoDB_4.2_summary.md

-# A summary of my answers only to the questions in  the project.
+## A summary of my answers to the questions in section 4.2 of the project.

+A more detailed overview of the questions and queries are in the MongoDB_4.2_details.md file in this same sub-folder.

 ### 4.2.1 Average Age of Students
 Give the MongoDB command to find the average age of students.